 While a 2017 literature review found that there could be some benefit to CBD for migraines, there is still more research required in this area.
 But many testimonials from people who have used CBD for headaches and migraines have claimed that CBD can reduce inflammation and pain.
 CBD helps to take the edge off, to relax and feel calm which is why I think it helps to provide relief for tension headaches because it relaxes those tight muscles.

 In conclusion, we highly recommend CBD (Native Altas roll-on) to anyone who suffers from headaches either sporadically or often to give it a try for themselves and experience the transformative results.
-Although, I’m only a nurse, if you have any medical questions or concerns, it’s best to still consult a doctor or your medical professional.
+If you have any medical questions or concerns, it’s best to still consult your family doctor.